Peter Lockley

 Recent cases include:

-• R (Boswell) v Secretary of State for Transport (CO/2837/2022 & Ors): three joined cases about related schemes to develop the A47 that raise an issue under the EIA Regulations about the assessment of cumulative carbon emissions arising from the three schemes together.
-If successful, the challenge will require National Highways to amend its approach to cumulative carbon assessment in other future road-building schemes.
-Decision awaited.
+R (Boswell) v Secretary of State for Transport [2024] EWCA Civ 145: decision of the Court of Appeal in three joined cases about related schemes to develop the A47.
+Claim raised issues under the EIA Regulations about the assessment of cumulative carbon emissions arising from the three schemes together.

-• R (Global Feedback) v Secretary for State for Environment, Food and Rural Affairs (CA-2022-002370): permission granted on 16 July 2023 by a three-judge panel of the Court of Appeal to bring judicial review of the Government’s Food Strategy.
-Case raises issues about the on-going nature of the duty under the Climate Change Act to prepare policies for meeting carbon budgets: how is that duty to be discharged during the period between five-yearly reports required by statute?
-Claim to be heard by the Court of Appeal.
+R (Global Feedback) v Secretary for State for Environment, Food and Rural Affairs [2023] EWCA Civ 1549; [2024] 1 WLR 2923: first-instance judicial review of the Government’s Food Strategy, retained by the Court of Appeal following grant of permission on appeal.
+Case raised issues about the on-going nature of the duty under the Climate Change Act to prepare policies for meeting carbon budgets: how is that duty to be discharged during the period between five- yearly reports required by statute and whether it applies to the adoption of sectoral policies.

-• Robin Wood and Others v European Commission (Case T-575/22) – assisted in drafting a request for review by the European Commission, and now a claim before the CJEU, alleging that the rules on forest biomass under the so-called ‘Taxonomy’ – technical rules drafted by the Commission for establishing the sustainability of products – fail to meet minimum thresholds of environmental protection set out in the parent legislation.
+Robin Wood and Others v European Commission (Case T-575/22) – assisted in drafting a request for review by the European Commission, and now a claim before the CJEU, alleging that the rules on forest biomass under the so-called ‘Taxonomy’ – technical rules drafted by the Commission for establishing the sustainability of products – fail to meet minimum thresholds of environmental protection set out in the parent legislation.
+Oral hearing listed for November 2024.

 Information and Data Protection

-Peter has acted for the Information Commissioner in more than 70 FOIA/EIR appeals in the First-Tier and Upper Tribunals.
+Peter has acted for the Information Commissioner in around 100 FOIA/EIR appeals in the First-Tier and Upper Tribunals.
 From these cases he has gained a deep working knowledge of the information access regimes.
 This allows him to offer highly practical advice and representation to requesters and public authorities on information matters.

 Peter has acted for and against the Commissioner in data protection enforcement matters.
 He also advises public and private sector clients on data protection and privacy issues – including a celebrity client on reputational issues following an information leak.
 He also has significant experience advising clients on GDPR compliance.